bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

 The provided download URL is a presigned Amazon S3 URL which is valid for 10 minutes and then it expires.

+By default, the value of the `Enable public page for the App?` input is set to `true`.
+This way, once the build runs, a public install page will be available with a long and random URL which can be shared with others who are not registered on Bitrise.

 what to do with the download url

 Would you like to update this build artifact?